lmondada/portmatching/README.md

 ## Features

-Note: none of these features currently offer useful features to the end user of the crate.
-They are useful for testing and benchmarking.

 -   `serde`: Enable serialization and deserialization via serde.
-Currently WIP.
--   `datagen`: Necessary for the [`data_generation`](src/bin/data_generation.rs) binary.
+-   `datagen`: Necessary for the [`data_generation`](src/bin/data_generation.rs) binary, for benchmarking.
+Currently not useful to the end user of the crate.

 ## License